djhshih/dgraph/README.md

 ## DOT support

-The `dgraph.dot` package supports importing decision graphs from DOT, inspecting the result, and generating Python source.
+The `dgraph.dot` package supports importing decision graphs from DOT, inspecting the result, and generating `.dg` Python source.

 ### Parsing and analysis